How to Bathe a Dog: Complete Step-By-Step

 Always Check the Water Condition

 Another thing that you need to consider before bathing your dog is the water condition and temperature.
-It would help if you always were mindful of the water temperature.
+Always be mindful of the water temperature.

 You can use lukewarm water to bathe your dog and if you are outside during a hot summer, you can always use cooler water.
 Try to avoid using hot water when bathing your dog as it can lead to scalding.